lvisintini/xwing-rulebook/outputs/urr-swx.md

 - A ship that executes a stationary maneuver still counts as executing a maneuver even though it does not change position.

-**Related Topics:** Activation phase, Difficulty, Koiogran turn, Maneuver, Segnor’s loop, Speed, Stress, Tallon roll
+**Related Topics:** Activation phase, Difficulty, Maneuver, Speed, Stress

 ### Bombs †